romhoor/tests_implementation/TESTING_PROCESS.md

 The subtype must respect the contract of the parent type:

-* it must not require more than the parent requires
+* it must not require more than the parent requires (preconditions cannot be strengthened)
-* it must not promise less than the parent promises
+* it must not promise less than the parent promises (postconditions cannot be weakened)
 * it must preserve parent invariants
 * it must not violate the expected object-history behavior

-In shorter terms:

-* preconditions cannot be strengthened
-* postconditions cannot be weakened
-* invariants must be preserved
-* history constraints must be respected

 ### What the tests mean